 You can register as many as five devices at once, but can only watch on two of them at the same time.

 If this is far too much, you can watch it with your UFC Fight Pass which costs $9.99 per month or $95.99 per year.

 A UFC Blackout occurs when you happen to be located in one of the countries where the fights are restricted for any reason.
 When this happens, you will receive a message from the UFC saying“This content is subject to blackout” and you will be unable to begin viewing the match.

 “Blackouts apply to telecasts that have been sold regionally or locally per league, conference and local rightsholder agreements.
 Regional and local rights holders are usually broadcast stations or regional sports networks.
 Blackouts are implemented to protect the primary rights holder, as defined by the professional and college sports leagues or teams in a given market.

 If you are receiving blackout messaging on ESPN, check your local listings to find the television network carrying the event.
 If you see a message that states, “This content is subject to blackout”, this is because the event that you requested is not available on ESPN in your location.
 Your location is determined by your IP Address.
 If you are connecting with a mobile device and believe you are incorrectly receiving blackout messaging, try connecting via WiFi.
 If you continue to receive inaccurate blackout messaging, please contact our Customer Care Team below.”

-How to Get Around Brown Spots With A UFC Fight Pass
+How to Get Around UFC Blackouts

 A UFC pass will cost you $8 per month via the annual plan.
 You can watch all of the fights as well as any background pieces and all interviews from the MMA sporting legends.